Randolph Scott: RKO and "A" Films

 Paramount loaned Scott to RKO Radio Pictures to support Fred Astaire, Ginger Rogers and Irene Dunne in Roberta (1935), a hugely popular adaptation of the Broadway musical.
 RKO liked Scott and kept him on for Village Tale (1935), directed by John Cromwell, and She (1935), an adaptation of the novel by H. Rider Haggard from the makers of King Kong.

 Scott went back to Paramount for So Red the Rose (1935) with Margaret Sullavan, then was reunited with Astaire and Rogers at RKO in Follow the Fleet (1936).
 It was another big hit.
-Scott was in a car drama at Paramount, And Sudden Death (1936), directed by Barton, then was loaned to independent producer Edward Small, to play Hawkeye in another adventure classic, The Last of the Mohicans, adapted from the 1826 novel by James Fenimore Cooper.
-A big hit, the film "gave Scott his first unqualified 'A' picture success as a lead."
+Scott was in a car drama at Paramount, And Sudden Death (1936), then was loaned to independent producer Edward Small, to play Hawkeye in another adventure classic, The Last of the Mohicans, adapted from the 1826 novel by James Fenimore Cooper.
+A big hit, it "gave Scott his first unqualified 'A' picture success as a lead."

 At this point Paramount only put Scott in "A" films.
 He was a love interest for Mae West in Go West, Young Man (1936) and was reunited with Irene Dunne in a musical, High, Wide and Handsome (1937).
 This last film, a musical directed by Rouben Mamoulian, featured Scott in his "most ambitious performance."

 Scott went to 20th Century Fox to play the romantic male lead in a Shirley Temple film, Rebecca of Sunnybrook Farm (1938).
 At Paramount he made a well budgeted Western The Texans (1938) with Joan Bennett; then he starred in The Road to Reno (1938) at Universal.

-One missed opportunity came about around this time.
-Due to his Southern background, Scott was considered for the role of Ashley Wilkes in Gone with the Wind, but it was Leslie Howard who eventually got the part.
+Due to his Southern background, Scott was considered for the role of Ashley Wilkes in Gone with the Wind, but the part went to Leslie Howard.